But-Mom/Multistage_Solar_Distillation_Modeling/README.md

 Instructions:
 1. Navigate to the project folder
 2. Launch Jupyter:
    - Anaconda: jupyter notebook
    - Or use: jupyter lab
-3. Open: notebooks/Demo.ipynb
+3. Open: demo.ipynb
-4. Click "Cell" → "Run All" (or press Shift+Enter on each cell)
+4. Click "Run" → "Run All" (or press Shift+Enter on each cell)

 3.2 Expected Output
 -------------------
 The demo will:
-- Simulate a 6-stage solar still with 6 mm aerogel cover under outdoor 2 m/s wind, 1kW/m2 solar flux, 25°C condition
+- Simulate a 6-stage solar still with 6 mm aerogel cover under outdoor 2 m/s wind, 1kW/m² solar flux, 25°C condition
 - Calculate water productivity, evaporator and condenser temperature for each stage
 - Display convergence information